 Disproportionate Share Payments to Burn Centers

-The Department of Human Services (Department) is announcing its intent to allocate funds for Fiscal Year (FY) 2018-2019 disproportionate share hospital (DSH) payments to qualifying Medical Assistance (MA) enrolled acute care general hospital burn centers.
+The Department of Human Services (Department) is providing final notice of its funding allocation, qualifying criteria and payment methodology changes for Fiscal Year (FY) 2018-2019 disproportionate share hospital payments to qualifying Medical Assistance enrolled acute care general hospital burn centers.